SEAF39/lighthouse-web-notes/week_5/day_1/networking/snake-client/README.md

 ### SERVER SIDE
-- Follow steps inside the snake-server-multiplayer repo to run the server side
+- Follow steps inside the snake-server-multiplayer repo to run the server side.

 ### CLIENT SIDE
 - Run the development snake client using the `node play.js` command after you start server side.